-Two More Patients Succumb To COVID-19, Confirmed Cases Rise To 110
+Two More Patients Succumb To COVID-19 In Kenya As Confirmed Cases Rise To 110

 Engineer Maurice Namiinda from Kiamlewa, Bungoma County, died at the Aga Khan Hospital’s Intensive Care Unit.

-“The man who was suffering from Diabetes had arrived in the country on March 13, 2020 from South Africa via Swaziland,” Health Cabinet Secretary Mutahi Kagwe said in a statement.
+“The man who was suffering from Diabetes had arrived in the country on March 13, 2020 from South Africa via Swaziland,” Kagwe said in a statement.

-In a statement on Wednesday, Kagwe said the government has confirmed 29 new cases of COVID-19, bringing the total number of infections to 110.
+Read: CS Kagwe Denies COVID-19 Recoveries Brenda and Brian Were PR Stunts

+Meanwhile, the number of confirmed COVID-19 cases in the country increased to 110 after 29 more people tested positive for the virus.

 Email your news TIPS to [email protected] or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu